kahghi/IRS-PM-2020-01-18-IS02PT-GRP08-CPF_Investment_Advisor/README.md

 ## SECTION 5 : USER GUIDE

-Please note that this system only runs for MacOS and Windows, Ubuntu and CentOS are currently not supported

-git clone the file into your repository
-For those that do not have git, just download the git

-Open up Terminal for MacOS users, for non-macOS users, you can use visual studio code for terminal

-You will need NodeJS and Python on your computer to start up the program We recommend using Visual Studio Code for this practice

 `Refer to appendix <Installation & User Guide> in project report at Github Folder: ProjectReport`

 * to input link to document